dshield-proj/soil-moisture-retrieval-and-simulation/README.md

 It uses a forward model and an optimizer to find the performance metric

 For more info
 Amer Melebari, Sreeja Nag, Vinay Ravindra, Mahta Moghaddam, "Soil Moisture Retrieval from Multi-Instrument and Multi-Frequency Simulated Measurements in Support of Future Earth Observing Systems" IGARSS 2022

 This repository does not contain the forward model code.
-Please contact the author to get the code.
+Please contact Amer melebari (amelebar@usc.edu) or Mahta Moghaddam (mahta@usc.edu) to get access to the code.

 ## System requirement
 This code required both `FORTRAN` and `Python 3.9+`.
 The code should work with any operating system, however, it has been tested on Ubuntu 20.4 and 22.4

 ## Requirement installation

 You can install the required Python packages using the following code